Finesse (character): Fictional character biography

-Finesse's past is unclear, as her parents were once criminals who trained under Taskmaster, her abilities as a polymath manifested at a young age which stunted her emotional growth and social abilities, making her very unsociable at times.
-She was approached by Norman Osborn and accepted his offer, and in fact was a willing participant in his test, only making her better while giving Osborn what he wanted.
+Finesse's parents were first believed to be criminals who trained under Taskmaster.
+Her abilities as a polymath manifested at a young age, which stunted her emotional growth and social abilities, making her very unsociable at times.
+She was approached by Norman Osborn and willingly began working for him.

 Finesse is recruited into the Avengers Academy along with five other students who have been affected by Osborn.
-Finesse blackmails Quicksilver into training her the way Magneto trained him.
-She figures out that she may, in fact, be the biological daughter of Taskmaster, but due to his position during Dark Reign all possible evidence has been deleted or sealed.
-They have a confrontation but no straight answer as the information of his "photographic reflexes" overwrites his actual memories so he can't remember the previous day, let alone the year she was born, but knows it's a possibility.
-After a sparring session, Taskmaster can remember her movements and with at least knowing she's possibly his child, they part ways.
+She figures out that she may be the biological daughter of Taskmaster, but all possible evidence has been deleted or sealed.
+They have a confrontation, but no straight answer, as Taskmaster's photographic reflexes affect his memory.
+As a result, he cannot remember if Finesse is his daughter.

 Her ability to perceive even the slightest facial movements makes her a human lie detector.
 She is able to deduce that Jeremy Briggs, also a former Osborn torture victim, is trying to manipulate the students to quit the team and join his evil corporation.

-Despite her lack of emotions, she volunteers to sacrifice herself to save the rest of the team from Greithoth and Skirn during the "Fear Itself" storyline.
-Pym rescues the students before the bomb detonates.

-In a possible future it is shown that Finesse and Reptil have married, had a daughter and gotten divorced.
-It is revealed that she has completely lost her memory and can only remember people by their movements.
-She divorced Reptil due to the emotional strain on both of them and their daughter, as well as the fear that she will treat her daughter as her father treated her.